spideytest1

 enabled: false

-The whole configuration seen before will no longer work and Doctrine will recover its default behavior.
+The whole configuration described before will no longer work and Doctrine will recover its default behavior.

 When using the default pagination, the Doctrine paginator will execute a COUNT query on the collection.
-The result of the COUNT query is used to compute the latest page available.
-With big collections this can lead to quite long response times.
-If you don't mind not having the latest page available, you can enable partial pagination and avoid the COUNT query:
+The result of the COUNT query is used to compute the last page available.
+With big collections, this can lead to quite long response times.
+If you don’t mind not having the last page available, you can enable partial pagination and avoid the COUNT query:

 # api/config/packages/api_platform.yaml